bobby1/terraform-gke-cluster/README.md

 # Terraform-gke-cluster

 This repo is a branch of Terraform's companion repo to the [Provision a GKE Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke), containing Terraform configuration files to provision a GKE cluster on GCP.
-The code has been rewritten to use Google's best practices for Terraform and to obfuscation of sensitive information.
+The code has been rewritten to use Google's best practices for Terraform and obfuscation of sensitive information.

 ## Demonstration principles
 * This repo has modifications of the code utilizing Google's best practices using Terraform (https://cloud.google.com/docs/terraform/best-practices-for-terraform) from the original files and formats.